UniYatra Group, LLC

 Technology Services for Non-Profit Organizations

-The UniYatra Group provides technology consulting services for small non-profit organizations and higher-ed institutions, emphasizing appropriate, efficient, and cost-effective solutions for building a virtual office, tools for managing members and donors, and other strategies for implementing organizational technological best practices.
+The UniYatra Group provides technology consulting services for small non-profit organizations, higher-ed institutions, and small businesses, emphasizing appropriate, efficient, and cost-effective solutions for building a virtual office, tools for managing members and donors, and other strategies for implementing organizational technological best practices.
+We also recommend and sell integrated technology solutions, including computer and networking hardware, office furniture, and related products.

 Thai Language and Culture Instruction